gabesargeant/blog/gabrielsargeant/content/posts/lambdamapping/index.md

 I'm not fully finished with that metadata issue.
 I do want to finish this project as a working first pass before going back to refactor it.

 Now, onto the front end.
 As I expected, this isn't going to be mobile friendly at all.
 Which I'm fine with.
 No one doing actual GIS style work does 'apps'.
-Unless they're just a drone out collecting data.
+Unless they're just a worker drone out collecting data.
 We have desktops for a reason.
-And in my case, that's a perfect reason I can use as shelter. :D
+And in my case, that's a perfect reason I can use as shelter to not worry about mobiles. :D

 Before doing any of the mapping bits and the wiring together of things, there's placement.
-As i discussed in my previous retrospective, I wanted to try and achieve just one page where you could do everything.
+As I discussed in my previous retrospective, I wanted to try and achieve just one page where you could do everything.
 I've got a working prototype of this.

 Please forgive the garish colors.
-But Im using the Z-index plane to overlay each of those pages.
+But I'm using the Z-index plane to overlay each of those pages and it's easier to track state visually for me this way.

 {{< image name="mockPage.gif" alt="Mock webpage to test CSS and demo layout">}}

+**Things to think about:**
-I've got to cleanup the data table, think some more about limits, In the gif there's 100 data responses that get dumped into a table. with some of the larger areas im going to have issues with horizontal scroll.
+I've got to cleanup the data table and think some more about limits.
+In the gif there's 100 data responses that get dumped into a table.
+With some of the larger areas im going to have issues with horizontal scroll.
 Also with thematic mapping the number of selections may present an issue with render speed.
 In fact I know it will.
 So I may be dialing the selection limit back to around 20-40.
 Plus side of that is I save money.

-Otherwise I'll probably start with the maps in a day or two mre.
-I just want to build some of this boilerplate logic and setup the page well so when the complex work starts with dropping a map in I don't have too much of a code base that looks like dropped spaghetti.
+Otherwise I'll probably start with the maps in a day or two.
+I just want to build some of this boilerplate logic and setup the page well so when the complex work starts with the map, I don't have a code base that looks like dropped spaghetti.

 # Delays

-**Ahh metadata, You suck.**
+**Metadata, You suck.**

-So does the non ASGS regions.
+In addition to metadata sucking, so does the non-ASGS regions.
 Australia is a somewhat progressive country.
-Lets' get rid of post codes and just use the ASGS.
+Lets do it, lets get rid of post codes and just use the ASGS.

 In another late breaking mistake.
 The ASGS uses all numeric region identifiers.
 The non ASGS structures use alphanumeric codes.
 My DynamoDB Table doesn't really gel well with this and needs to be changed so it's schema supports  RegionID is a string.
 FML.
-This is a sligthly big change.
+This is a slightly big change.

 Affecting,
 1. The CSVTransformer,